An automated blogroll with Jekyll, Newsblur and Github Actions

 Anyway, I’ve automated the updating of my blogroll to link to blogs I subscribe to and recommend others to do the same.

-This post explain how it works.
+This post explains how it works.

 The Ruby script